 Smooth Tetilla cheese from the northwestern Spanish region of Galicia is the star of these lightly fried cheese puffs.
 With a hint of smoky paprika and a sweet drizzle of local honey, they tend to disappear quickly!

 You won't find cheese puffs very often in Spain, but at Christmas, no holds are barred.
-This is a time when people break out new recipes and creative creations to add some flare to the traditional dishes.
+This is a time when people break out new recipes and creative creations to add some flare to the more traditional dishes.

 Get the recipe for these Tetilla cheese puffs here.

-2. Perfect Boiled Shrimp
+3. Perfect Boiled Shrimp

 No Spanish Christmas table is complete without shrimp.
 While these little sea creatures go by many names in Spain, some of the most popular varieties are langostinos (prawns or jumbo shrimp) and gambas (deepwater rose shrimp).